Article

 Nero

 On December 15, 37 AD, Agrippina the Younger gave birth to a boy named Lucius by Gnaeus Domitius Ahenobarbus.
-This happened nine months after Agrippina's brother, Caligula, became the Roman Emperor, so, as historian I. O. Knyazky aptly noted, Lucius was a "child of Caligula's reign."
+This happened nine months after Agrippina's brother, Caligula, became the Roman emperor, so, as historian I. O. Knyazky aptly noted, Lucius was a "child of Caligula's reign."

 Shortly after Lucius's birth, his mother was exiled for participating in a conspiracy against her own brother, and his father died of illness, so the boy was sent to his aunt.
 But in 41 AD, Caligula was eventually killed, and Lucius was reunited with his mother.

 The influential freedman Pallas, at Agrippina's instigation, convinced the emperor to marry his own niece.
 Lucius was adopted by his cousin Claudius and received the name Nero Claudius Caesar, under which he remained in history.
-Moreover, the adopted son of the emperor married his biological daughter Octavia.
+Moreover, the adopted son of the emperor married his own daughter Octavia.

 After Agrippina survived a staged shipwreck, a detachment led by the fleet prefect Anicetus was sent to her villa.
 According to legend, before her death, she exclaimed for the soldiers to strike her womb, which had borne the emperor, after which she was stabbed with swords.

-The tutor Seneca composed a treatise "On Mercy" for his ward, in which he acknowledged the preeminent role of the princeps but emphasized the need to follow republican virtues—moderation and mercy.
+The tutor Seneca composed a treatise "On Mercy" for his ward, in which he acknowledged the preeminent role of the princeps but emphasized the need to adhere to republican virtues—moderation and mercy.
 Indeed, in the early years of his reign, the young emperor showed restraint.
 In state affairs, he relied less on freedmen and once again elevated the Senate, which even resumed minting coins with the legend "E X SC" (ex senatus consulto).

-Incidentally, a vivid example of such exploitative attitudes was... the renowned philosopher Seneca himself.
+Incidentally, a striking example of such exploitative attitudes was... the renowned philosopher Seneca himself.
 In just four years of service to the emperor, Seneca's fortune, according to Tacitus and Dio Cassius, reached 300 million sesterces, which the philosopher earned through usury.
 According to one version, the famous Boudica uprising in Britain was provoked by Seneca lending large sums to British leaders and then unexpectedly and insistently demanding repayment with interest.

 Nero paid great attention to "bread and circuses."
 He ensured the uninterrupted supply of grain to Rome and eagerly appeared in public, borrowing a penchant for theatrical effects from Caligula.
-In honor of the fifth and tenth anniversaries of his reign, the emperor held the Quinquennial Games, surpassing the Olympic Games—competitions for singers, poets, athletes, and horsemen.
+In honor of the fifth and tenth anniversaries of his reign, the emperor organized the Quinquennial Games, surpassing the Olympic Games—competitions for singers, poets, athletes, and horsemen.

 Repressions among the elite were not something new to shock Roman society.
 The real tragedy in 64 AD was the Great Fire of Rome, which destroyed much of the Eternal City.
-Contrary to popular rumors, Nero was not its culprit—Tacitus directly refutes this version.
-The emperor organized a large-scale reconstruction: narrow streets were replaced with wide avenues, and buildings were constructed from stone with fireproof porticos.
+Contrary to popular rumors, Nero was not its perpetrator—Tacitus directly refutes this version.
+The emperor organized a massive reconstruction: narrow streets were replaced with wide avenues, and buildings were constructed from stone with fireproof porticos.
 However, the construction of the new Golden Palace and increased taxes for the first time sparked widespread discontent against the emperor.

 Others forced to commit suicide by opening their veins included the leader of the senatorial opposition Publius Clodius Thrasea Paetus, the author of "Satyricon" Petronius Arbiter, and the author of "Pharsalia" Marcus Annaeus Lucan.

-In 67 AD, Nero went to Greece to participate in the Olympic Games, which were postponed for two years for him.
-There he ordered the execution of Corbulo, who had returned from the East, and who committed suicide.
+In 67 AD, Nero went to Greece to participate in the Olympic Games, which were postponed by two years for him.
+Here he ordered the execution of Corbulo, who had returned from the East, and who committed suicide.
 This turned the army against the emperor.
 At the same time, Nero learned of a new uprising, this time in Judea, and sent Titus Flavius Vespasian to quell it—the future founder of the Flavian dynasty.

 After winning at the Olympic Games, Nero triumphantly returned to Italy, but here he was informed that the governor of Lugdunensis Gaul, Gaius Julius Vindex, had raised a rebellion.
 Although Vindex himself was soon defeated, the baton of rebellion was taken up by the governor of Tarraconensis Spain, Servius Sulpicius Galba.